shizmob/rpy-to-pptx/README.md

 Usage
 -----
-1. Point the variables in the Makefile to your game directory.
+1. Point the variables in `config.mk` to your game directory and optionally set the site override.
 2. Run `make` and hope.

 Site overrides